 When employing a pool installer, make sure they are a member of SPATA (the Swimming Pool and Allied Trade Association).
 This means you will automatically be protected against them being unable to complete the contract, and will have warranty insurance cover.

-Running costs are around £5 a day in summer and £10 a day if using year-round for heating and chemicals, and you will also have to pay for necessary repairs.
+Compass Pools estimate an average running cost of 50p per hour for a swimming pool heat pump, which will likely run at anything from 4 hours to 8 hour a days, meaning daily running costs of around £5 a day in summer and £10 a day if using year-round for heating plus chemicals.
+You will also have to pay for necessary repairs.

 It’s a tricky one.
 “If pushed, I would have to say that it doesn’t usually add anything to the value,” says Liz Lord from Worcestershire estate agents Allan Morris & Jones.